Got questions? Get in touch.

 Qatar, a nation rich in oil and gas natural reserves, is located in the Middle East and is neighboured by Saudi Arabia and Bahrain.
-With a land area of 4,184 square miles, the population was estimated to be 825,000 at the start of 2008.

 Since the country opened its first hospital 50 years ago, many changes and improvements have been introduced.
 The healthcare system is available to all; whether you are a national, expatriate or a tourist.
 Qatar has a public health service that provides free or highly subsidised healthcare and, generally speaking, it is of an excellent standard.

 The one possible exception to this may be treatment for highly specialised services.
 Although the healthcare system has been substantially improved, it is not without its problems.
 A growing population, coupled with an increased need for expensive treatment, is costly to run.

 Although healthcare is free or highly subsidised, as an expatriate or tourist, it is likely that you will have to pay some of your medical costs.

 For these reasons it is recommended that tourists and expatriates avail of international health insurance.

 One of the main focuses for preventative healthcare is the fight against contagious diseases.
 As such, Qatar has a comprehensive list of vaccinations for newborns and was one of the first countries to add an anti influenza vaccine to this list.
 As well as contagious diseases, a section was set up for non-communicable conditions such as tobacco addiction, accidents and a unit dedicated to nutrition.